-When fundraising tickets are sold, in form of an admission charge or raffle ticket, in order to generate profits to be used for the organization or charity, the following NJ regulations apply.
-The State of New Jersey Legalized Games of Chance Control Commission (NJLGCCC) oversees the operation of organizations registered to conduct games of chance such as raffles and bingos.
+When fundraising tickets are sold in the form of an admission charge or raffle ticket in order to generate profits to be used for the organization or charity, NJ state regulations apply.
+The State of New Jersey Legalized Games of Chance Control Commission (NJLGCCC) oversees the operation of organizations registered to conduct games of chance such as raffles and bingo.
 The regulations for these activities are extensive and organizations should be aware that this is a time consuming process.
-The events registration form for such events should be submitted to ODUS at least two months in advance of the event in order to complete the appropriate paperwork for the NJLGCCC.
+The registration form for such events should be submitted to ODUS at least two months in advance of the event in order to complete the appropriate paperwork for the NJLGCCC.

 Hosting students on campus

-Princeton organizations are allowed to host guests from other colleges.
-These guests are expected to carry and present their college IDs, just as Princeton University students use their TigerCard.
-When registering an event with high school students, please note they cannot be hosted on campus overnight.
-All others need permission from the ODUS office.
-Guests should be made award of University policies.
+Princeton organizations may guests from other colleges and universities.
+These guests are expected to carry and present their college IDs, just as Princeton University students are expected to carry and present their PUIDs.
+When registering an event with high school students, please note they may not be hosted on campus overnight.
+All other guests need permission from the ODUS office.
+All guests should be made aware of University policies.
 Student organizations are prohibited from housing students in any common area in University buildings.
-When hosting guests, please be aware that you are responsible for them while on campus.
+When hosting guests, please be aware that you are fully responsible for them and their conduct while on campus.

-To avoid the appearance of a conflict of interest, student organizations are not permitted to hire relatives to provide services for financial gain without the written approval of the dean’s office.
+To avoid the appearance of a conflict of interest, student organizations are not permitted to hire relatives to provide services for financial gain without the written approval from ODUS.

-Per University policy students cannot hire other students for services (website design, lighting, dj, etc) provided to the group.
-If an organization wants to hire a student to do work for them, they must go through the ODUS office before the event.
-Invoices submitted after the work has been completed cannot be paid.
+Per University policy students cannot hire other students for services (website design, lighting, DJ, etc.) provided to the group.
+If an organization wants to hire a student to do work for them, they must go through the ODUS office prior to the event.

-Any outside event taking place under a tent needs to have at least one fire extinguisher present at the event, per Princeton Borough regulations.
+Any outside event taking place under a tent must have at least one (1) fire extinguisher present at the event, per Princeton Borough regulations.
 You can order one by contacting the Fire Marshall at 609-258-6805.